It Takes an Ecosystem to Protect an Ecosystem!

 Some of our films have been seen by thousands of people which helps share our message in a positive way and build awareness whilst adding to the scientific knowledge of the area.
 They also encourage others to join us in surveying.
 Many more ordinary people are getting involved in citizen science surveys and SNH is now supporting groups with a programme of Inshore Participatory Monitoring which emerged out of the this growing need at grassroots as well as technological innovation.
 We attended SNH’s workshop recently at SAMS in Oban.

 COMMUNITY ENGAGEMENT AND SOCIAL MEDIA Sharing our consultation responses, films, photos blogs and letters to MSPs and Ministers has helped share our message on facebook and twitter.
 Some of our films have had literally thousands of views.
 We also will be publishing a Guide to the MPA and screening our films at festivals and events.
 We encourage people to write responses and letters to MSPS and engage more in the political process.
+There is a case to be made for the fact that ‘pluralistic ignorance’ is holding failed policies in place.
+If more people speak up then we can achieve a great deal.

 INTERCONNECTIVITY: Building collaborative partnerships and networks has been key – it takes an ecosystem of people and groups to protect the ecosystem.
 Locally we have built cross-sector partnerships and networks to share knowledge and resources and work collaboratively for the well being of the ecosystem as a whole.